 If the Property Manager or Owner asks the Tenant to leave but the Tenant wants to stay, the Tenant can dispute the request to leave.

-But if the property is deemed unlivable and the Tenant refuses to leave the Lessor can apply to the Queensland Civil and Administrative Tribunal (QCAT) for a termination order due to failure to leave.
+If the property is deemed unlivable and the Tenant refuses to leave the Lessor can apply to the Queensland Civil and Administrative Tribunal (QCAT) for a termination order due to failure to leave.

 In all the above cases, if direct negotiations between the Property Manager or Owner and Tenant are not successful, the RTA offers practical solutions for self-resolution plus a free dispute resolution service.